thornwishstalon/probable-liftoff-machine/README.md

 ![](doc/project_liftoff.jpg)

-## Micropyhton on ESP32 & ESP8266
+## Micropython on Wifi LoRA 32 (ESP32) & ESP8266
-code used works on Micropython 1.17 and 1.18.
+the code used here runs on Micropython 1.17 and 1.18.
 For more information about the firmware see http://micropython.org/

 ## external projects used: